Skip to content

 Step One — Understanding What a Dynamic Array Actually Is

-From a physical storage perspective, a dynamic array is still a contiguous block of memory, no different from a plain array.
-The key difference is that a dynamic array separates "used space" from "reserved space" and uses a pointer for indirect access, so it can swap in a larger block when needed.
-You can think of it as a warehouse that can automatically "move to a bigger building" — when the shelves are full, you swap to a warehouse with more shelves, move all the old goods over, and to the outside world the address changed but the interface for storing and retrieving goods remains the same.
+From a physical storage perspective, a dynamic array is essentially a contiguous block of memory, no different from a standard array.
+The key difference is that a dynamic array separates "used space" from "reserved space" and accesses this memory indirectly via a pointer.
+This allows it to swap in a larger block when necessary.
+You can think of it as a warehouse that automatically "moves to a bigger building"—when the shelves are full, we move to a warehouse with more shelves, carrying all the old goods with us.
+To the outside world, the address changes, but the interface for storing and retrieving goods remains the same.

 c